RL ROLAND LOPEZ

 end

 Yes, and it’s okay.
-Read some gems, and you will notice that people do it.
-You don’t necessarily need everything to be in a Service namespace.
+Read some gems and you will notice people do it.
+You don’t need everything to live in a Service namespace.

-And I use Cloudflare Workers when I need a backend call, because it’s free and sufficient.
+This blog is not in Rails.
+It’s statically generated with minimal JavaScript, and I use a Cloudflare Worker when I need a backend call, because it’s free and sufficient.

 <!-- Rest of the form... -->